White-Collar Defense Attorney in Tampa

 - For a third-degree felony: a fine of $5,000 and five years in prison

-- For a second-degree felony: a fine of $10,000 and fifteen years in prison
+- For a second-degree felony: a fine of $10,000 and 15 years in prison

-- For a first-degree felony: a fine of $10,000 and thirty years to life in prison
+- For a first-degree felony: a fine of $10,000 and 30 years to life in prison

-Finally, if someone commits two or more related white-collar crimes involving $50,000 or more, that person can be prosecuted for a first-degree felony punishable upon conviction with a $30,000 fine and thirty years in prison.
+Finally, if someone commits two or more related white-collar crimes involving $50,000 or more, that person can be prosecuted for a first-degree felony punishable upon conviction with a $30,000 fine and 30 years in prison.

 White Collar Criminal Defense Strategy